 If you are planning a pregnancy, this is a good time to speak with your doctor about your asthma.
 Together you can make sure your asthma is under the best possible control and that you are on the safest types of medications for you and your baby.

 Keep taking all your asthma medications and see your doctor for regular asthma check-ups.
 Make sure your healthcare team (GP, obstetrician, midwife) know you have asthma and how you manage it.
-Work with your doctor to develop a personal asthma action plan for during your pregnancy.
+Work with your doctor to develop an asthma action plan for during your pregnancy.
+Avoid smoking and breathing other people’s tobacco smoke.
+Always act quickly if your asthma symptoms flare up – follow your asthma action plan.

 Asthma attacks rarely happen during labour.
 Any symptoms that do occur can usually be managed according to your asthma action plan.
 Like other women, most women with asthma can expect a normal vaginal delivery.

-If your asthma got worse while you were pregnant, with good management it usually returns to normal within a few months of your baby being born.
+Keep taking your prescribed asthma medications, even while breastfeeding.
+Make sure you see your doctor for regular asthma reviews.
+If your asthma was worse while you were pregnant, with good management it usually returns to normal within a few months of your baby being born.

-It is important to note that information contained in this brochure is not intended to replace professional medical advice.
+Disclaimer: It is important to note that information contained in this fact sheet is not intended to replace professional medical advice.
 Any questions regarding a medical diagnosis or treatment should be directed to a medical practitioner.

 My Asthma Guide is a handbook designed to help patients understand and manage their asthma.